 The treatment consisted of a daily WM training session lasting approximately 30 minutes, taking place during the first or second lesson of a school day over a period of 25 consecutive school days.
 The WM training was embedded into the classes' normal school routine.
 Accordingly, parental consent on their children's participation in the training was not required, and thus all children in the treatment classes participated in the training.
-In each class, a single teacher covers (almost) all the topics that need to be taught according to the first-grade curriculum.
+In each class, a single teacher covers almost all the topics that need to be taught according to the first-grade curriculum.
 Thus, the WM training was introduced to the children as a normal sequence of exercises by this teacher, similar to when the teacher introduces a new sequence of exercises for math, reading, or writing as required by the curriculum.
 Accordingly, the teacher was present during the lessons when the WM training took place, children remained in "their" classroom, and they conducted the training sessions at their usual desks.
 This minimizes Hawthorne or demand effects because it ensures that the children viewed the WM training simply as a usual topic of their curriculum, in which the sequential introduction of new learning content during the school year is part of normal school routine.
-In addition, we did not inform parents about the treatment assignment of their children, and we also did not provide information that would have enabled them to infer the treatment assignment.
+In addition, we did not inform parents about the treatment assignment.5